Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

-This break-up of a few central flux surfaces during the \ac{PME} will reduce the plasma pressure, hence lead to the further shift of the plasma towards the central post observed during this time~\cite{Gruber_1993, Lukash_2005}.
-The \acl{Wth} that escapes from the core plasma will then cause increased heating of the outer plasma leading to more efficient radiation of impurities in the \ac{SOL}, hence the second radiation peak.
+This break-up of a few central flux surfaces during the PME will reduce the plasma pressure, hence lead to the further shift of the plasma towards the central post observed during this time~\cite{Gruber_1993, Lukash_2005}.
+The thermal energy that escapes from the core plasma will then cause increased heating of the outer plasma leading to more efficient radiation of impurities in the scrape-off layer~(SOL), hence the second radiation peak.

-The exact cause of this flux surface break-up is at present not yet fully understood, however, first indications hint towards the material assimilation processes that increase the plasma density strongly around that time which induce a strong \ac{MHD} activity.
-In the JOREK simulations for low neon contents shown in figure~3 of the paper by W.~Tang~\etal~\cite{Tang_2025}, a small radiation peak between fragment arrival and \ac{TQ} is visible.
+The exact cause of this flux surface break-up is at present not yet fully understood, however, first indications hint towards the material assimilation processes that increase the plasma density strongly around that time which induce a strong magneto-hydrodynamic~(MHD) activity.
+In the JOREK simulations for low neon contents shown in figure~3 of the paper by W.~Tang~\etal~\cite{Tang_2025}, a small radiation peak between fragment arrival and TQ is visible.
 In the case of the 0.12\%/1\% neon cases it occurs at about 2--3~ms after the injection, while the pellet material is still being assimilated in the plasma.
 At this time in the simulations, a (1,~1)~kink mode (toroidal and poloidal mode numbers \mbox{$n = m = 1$}) is present in the core region, which will lead to the partial stochastisation of central flux surfaces, shown in \fig{JOREK_PME} for the case ``SF FV Ne0.12'' from the paper by W.~Tang~\etal~\cite{Tang_2025}.
-This \ac{MHD} event will decrease the \ac{Te}, hence the plasma pressure in the core region.
-At the same time, a small radiation peak is visible in~\subfig{JOREK_PME}{c} before the full stochastisation takes place during the \ac{TQ}.
-This would match the experimental observation of the \ac{PME}.
+This MHD event will decrease the electron temperature~(Te), hence the plasma pressure in the core region.
+At the same time, a small radiation peak is visible in~\subfig{JOREK_PME}{c} before the full stochastisation takes place during the TQ.
+This would match the experimental observation of the PME.
+Experimentally, coherent mode structures with $n=1$ and $n=2$ can be identified both in the magnetics and soft X-ray before the SPI injection and briefly during the quench, but no coherent mode structure can be identified between the two.